Targeting the Hispanic Home

 Time Warner Cable

-Hispanic VOD, HSI and bundles: Lo Mejor on Demand offers more than 160 free Spanish-language programs; broadband service has extensive Spanish-language pages; TWC is expanding Spanishlanguage offerings on its iPad app and TV Everywhere platform so that it now has around 40 Spanish-languages on its cable TV app; has a variety of triple-play packages that are marketed to Hispanics; its International OnePrice calling plan offers the MSOs phone subscribers 1,000 free minutes to more than 100 countries, including many in Latin America, for $20.95 in New York City, with prices varying by market.
+Hispanic VOD, HSI and bundles: Lo Mejor on Demand offers over 160 free Spanishlanguage programs; broadband service has extensive Spanish-language pages; is expanding Spanish language offerings on its iPad app and TV Everywhere offerings; has a variety of tripleplay packages that are marketed to Hispanics; its International OnePrice calling plan offers 1,000 free minutes to more than 100 countries, including many in Latin America, for $19.95.

-Major Hispanic markets: New York; San Diego, Los Angeles and other Southern California operations; Texas; and the Carolinas.
-Serves DMAs where about 47% of all U.S. Hispanics reside.
+Major Hispanic markets: New York, New Jersey, San Diego, Los Angeles and other Southern California operations; Texas; and the Carolinas.
+Overall, it serves DMAs where about 47% of all U.S. Hispanics reside.

 Contact: Philip Polk, director of segmentation marketing, (404) 847-6484

-Hispanic VOD, HSI and bundles: Offers a variety of English and Spanish-language movies, music and other TV programming on demand; has a variety of bundles and calling plans, which include two new Mi Mexico calling plans that offer either 200 minutes or 1,000 minutes of long-distance calling to Mexico.
+Hispanic VOD, HSI and bundles: Offers a variety of English and Spanish-language movies, music and other TV programming on demand; has a variety of bundles and calling plans, including one offering unlimited calling to Mexico.
+Major Hispanic markets: Include Arizona, Southern California and Las Vegas.

 Major Hispanic markets: Include Arizona, Southern California and Las Vegas.

 High-speed Internet subscribers: 3.4 million

 Contact: David Saldarriaga, director of sales and marketing, (360) 258-5205

 Hispanic packages: “Latino View” (digital box, access to VOD, local broadcast channels and as many as 28 Spanish-language networks for $34.99 to $36.99); plans to significantly revamp its Hispanic products with new packages and additional content are due shortly.